 I guess I take a kind of middle of the road approach based on what I learned in phytochemistry and years of fiddling around.
 I work mostly with fresh herbs I’ve grown myself.
 Often, I fresh wilt my herbs for 24 hours because I can’t buy 95% alcohol in Iowa.

-If you don’t see something on here it is likely because I only make it as a fluid extract OR I don’t make an alcohol preparation with certain plants such as marshmallow, astragalus, Irish moss, raspberry leaf and so on.
+If you don’t see something on here it is likely because I only make it as a fluid extract OR I don’t make an alcohol preparation with certain plants such as marshmallow, astragalus, Irish moss, and so on.
+An d I work with all resins pretty much the same way.

 There are also some plants on there that you might be surprised to see.
 I work with historical herbs, I don’t advise that people without advanced training make these tinctures, or use them.